 your town.
 If you're thinking about suburban retrofit, the pedestrian experience is really important in keeping our older adults in their homes.

-So when we say walkable environment, we really mean an area that feels safe because the sidewalk is wide enough and slightly offset from traffic, is reasonably level, and has the good curb cuts that also are necessary for wheelchairs and walkers.
+So when we say walkable environment, we really mean an area that feels safe because the sidewalk is wide enough and slightly offset from traffic, is reasonably level, and has high quality curb cuts that are easy for people using wheelchairs and walkers to navigate.

 We also mean that the traffic signals at wide intersections are set up to minimize pedestrian-car conflicts, or ideally to never have any.
 The idea of canceling "no right turn on red" for the sake of pedestrians may strike someone as odd, so it depends on how far you want to go in making your city pedestrian-friendly.